Discover the art of Dutch oven sourdough bread baking, yielding perfectly crispy crusts and soft, airy interiors.

 - Remove baked bread from the dutch oven and transfer it to a wire mesh cooling rack to cool completely before slicing.
 I like to leave it for at least 2 hours before slicing, as slicing too soon can affect the crumb and texture of your loaf.

-- Check out my guide on STORING SOURDOUGH BREAD to ensure it stays fresh for days, or learn HOW TO FREEZE SOURDOUGH bread for a rainy day.
+- Check out my guide on storing sourdough bread to ensure it stays fresh for days, or learn how to freeze sourdough loaves for a rainy day.

 Batch + Storage: